 Kevin researches human performance, teamwork, multiteam performance, maximal performance, leadership, learning, and adaptation in high-stakes settings.
 He also studies the assessment, selection, training, and development practices and technology required to cultivate and sustain these phenomena.

-Dr. Kevin C. Stagl is an Adjunct Faculty member at George Mason University.
+Dr. Kevin C. Stagl is Assistant Director and Assistant Professor of George Mason’s Master of Professional Studies in Applied I-O Psychology program.
 During his career Dr. Stagl has also served as an Adjunct Professor, Senior Scientist, Senior Research Assistant, and Graduate Teaching Assistant at the University of Central Florida (UCF).
-He has guest lectured about performance appraisal and management at UCF, Florida International University, Texas A&M University, Missouri University of Science & Technology, Casper College, and is invited to speak at New York University.

-Dr. Stagl’s early S&T research (2001-2007) illuminated multilevel theoretics of team performance, leadership, adaptation, and training.
+Dr. Stagl’s early research initiatives (2001-2007) illuminated multilevel theoretics of team performance, leadership, adaptation, and training.
 Meta-analyses of team leadership and team training documented the boundaries of direct and moderated effects.
 Laboratory-based experiments were executed to study situational judgment testing practices, team adaptation, and active learning techniques.
-The findings and lessons learned of select studies executed during this period have been cited 3,700+ instances.
+The findings and lessons learned of select studies executed during this period have been cited 3,800+ instances.

 His recent research (2008-2019) during DOD S&T initiatives has involved: (1) developing contextualized profiles of member, team, and multiteam system performance, (2) modeling performance proficiency attainment, transfer, retention, and re-attainment, and (3) providing assessment, metric, analytics, and business intelligence suite guidance.
-This research includes three theory-driven field experiments as well as simulating multiwave synthetic aviator proficiency data to generate linear mixed models of learning.
-Dr. Stagl’s more recent award-winning efforts have delivered solutions for optimizing organizations and affording the option trade-off transparency for more timely, informed, and impactful talent decisions.
+This research includes three theory-driven field experiments as well as simulating multiwave aviator proficiency data to generate linear mixed models of learning.

 Stagl, K. C., Sheehan, J., Fowlkes, J., Shrader, D., Rosopa, P. J., & Jentsch, F. (2010, August).
 Engineering the evolution of expertise: Enhancing unmanned aircraft system operator and crew effectiveness.
 Paper presented at the annual meeting of the Association for Unmanned Vehicle Systems International, Denver, CO.